adithyakirank/adithyakirank/README.md

-- 👋 Hi, I’m @adithyakirank
+- 👋 Hi, I’m Adithya
 - 👀 I’m interested in ...
-Firmware, Python + Django, CI-CD / Automation
+Firmware, Python, CI-CD, Test Automation
+- 🚁 Currently learning to build custom UAVs using Betaflight

 <!---
 adithyakirank/adithyakirank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.